AlyceBrady/ramp/installation/INSTALL_CUSTOM.md

 database, defining the right database permissions for the MySQL accounts, and setting up Ramp/Smart users.

+[Notes from setting up Njala & USL prototypes:  I copied from SmartDev wherever possible.
+  - I created application.ini first (using ramp_basics,
+    smart_defaults, smartApplicationTemplate, deleting production,
+    testing, etc, renaming smart_development to sl_prototypes, created a new njala_prototype section, moved db.params, applicationShortName, and menu/activities/settings directory to njala section and finally copied njala section to usl_prototype.
+    For USL, I added roles for exams operator, senior exams officer, student & academic affairs, financial office (exams_op, sr_exams_off, st_acad_aff, finance).
+  - Then I made new installation/USL_Setup directory and copied SmartDevSetup/* to it.
+    * I edited create..MysqlAccts and commented out the line to create a DBA account since I will use an existing one.
+Edited GRANT lines in 2a to use existing DBA account.
+Also commented out access account to use an existing one and edited GRANT lines in 2b to reflect that.
+Deleted creation of automated tests since the prototypes won't do regression testing.
+    * I edited create..UsersAuths to change name of database.
+For USL, I also added new users: exop (exams op), sreo (Sr exams officer), and saa (student & acad affairs), fo (finance officer).
+    * USL: I edited smartPersonStaffSetup.sql to add details for new sample users (exop, sreo, saa, fo).
+NOTE: Need to make schema mods before knowing what data changes to make to ramp_auth_auths.
+    SCHEMA CHANGES:
+      QUESTION: why aren't studentID and programID foreign keys in StudentAcadProgram???
+    * Terms:  YYYY-YY N, e.g., 2012-13 1
+    * Made schema changes to:  FinancialHold (new table), Colleges, Departments, AcadProgram, StudentAcadProgram, Enrollment, UnverifiedGrades/VerifiedGrades (new tables),
+=>      NEED to add functions to calculate grade (and letter grade?),
+                update triggers for enrollment status
+            add academic holds?  (e.g., advising, "authorized",
+            "registered" (difference between registered & enrolled?))
+    * Changed createSmartDevLocks and createSmartDevUserAuths to update locks and auths to reflect schema changes.
+    * Updateed the drop scripts
+    SETTINGS CHANGES:
+    * For any new tables, can start with a simple setting that shows all columns by default, then build an appropriate setting from there.
+    * Make col heading for Student.studentID be Registry #?
+    * Make col heading for ModuleOfferings.section be Shift?
+]

 ### 3a.
 Creating MySQL Accounts and Granting MySQL Privileges ###
 * If you have not already decided on the name(s) of the database(s)